12 Ways to Ease a Child’s Anxiety About Their Dental Treatment

 You can become a dentist and slowly familiarise your child with dental processes.

-A comfortable setup like home will boost their trust and confidence when they go in for their appointment.
+A comfortable setup like a home will boost their trust and confidence when they go in for their appointment.

 4- Visit your Dentist Regularly